European Central Bank - eurosystem

 The European Monetary Cooperation Fund (1973-93)

-The Fund’s Board of Governors consisted of the central bank governors who were part of the Committee of Governors, with the addition of a member and potentially even an alternate member from the European Commission.
-Following its first meeting, on 14 May 1973, the Board assigned the Bank for International Settlements as the agent to carry out the Fund’s operations in accordance with the relevant directives.
+The EMCF’s Board of Governors consisted of the central bank governors who were on the Committee of Governors plus a member from the European Commission.
+Following its first meeting on 14 May 1973, the Board appointed the BIS as Agent to carry out the EMCF’s operations in accordance with the relevant directives.

-The Fund was dissolved on 1 January 1994, when its roles were taken over by the European Monetary Institute (EMI), while the Bank for International Settlements continued to operate as an agent for a transitional period until 15 May 1995.
+The EMCF was dissolved on 1 January 1994, when its roles were taken over by the European Monetary Institute (EMI), while the BIS continued to act as Agent for a transitional period until 15 May 1995.

 EMCF 1 Status and organisation